honeysol/copilot-js/packages/js-copilot/README.md

 ## Step 3 Change parameter in runtime (if needed)

-All parameters of constructor except `container` can be changed in runtime.
+All constructor parameters except `container` can be changed in runtime.

 ```ts
 copilot.handler = newHandler;